Starting, finally, with Swift Fox 22, CWG is adding a third faction, the Grupo de Liberare or GDL.

 While we encourage you to try to pack all equipment into a rucksack, it is not actually required for GDL troops.

-Unlike the Ardean or Kitoy, who will be occupying multiple positions in the field, and may move at a moment's notice, the GDL will have a campsite across the border in NAME OF COUNTRY.
-This theoretically cannot be reached by the Ardean or Kitoy troops, but will be nearby, so for secrecy and to avoid accidents if participants miss the border, the campsite will be operated tactically.
-It will remain quiet, dark, and eye protection will be worn whenever not inside sealed tents.
+Unlike the Ardean or Kitoy, who will be occupying multiple positions in the field, and may move at a moment's notice, the GDL will have a campsite across the border in Pahmato.
+This theoretically cannot be reached by the Ardean or Kitoy troops, but will be nearby, so they can see and hear where it is and make plans for when you cross the border and become fair game.
+For secrecy, as well as to avoid accidents if participants miss the border, the campsite will be operated tactically.
+It should remain quiet and dark to not let on where the secret base is.
+Borders are not physical barriers, so mistakes or violations may occur; eye protection will be worn at all times whenever outside of sealed tents or other sealed shelters (e.g. vehicles with the windows rolled all the way up).

-Since you will have a fixed campsite, GDL troops may place all sustainment items such as sleeping systems, tents, and meal prep equipment into the Ready Bag (or a sturdy and waterproof box) and return to your supply point when needed.
+Since you will have a fixed campsite, GDL troops may place all sustainment items such as sleeping systems, tents, and meal prep equipment into the Ready Bag (or a sturdy and waterproof box) and return to the supply point, at the basecamp, when needed.

 All other equipment requirements apply